Debt collection terms

 Companies that provide information to lenders and businesses, upon request and for a small fee, regarding the credit rating of companies they are considering offering credit to.

 A document supplied by credit reference agencies that details a business’s credit history, including vital company information, their credit rating and whether or not any County Court Judgments have been registered against them in the past six years.
 Available on request for a small fee, credit reports assist lenders and businesses when making a decision regarding whether or not to offer credit to a potential customer.
+Discover the pros and cons of credit reports here.

 The conditions by which a purchaser of goods or services are contractually obliged to adhere to when buying on credit.
 These terms state the agreed time frame inside which the buyer must pay, as well as the financial charges that will be levied in the event of late payment.